SunXLei/SRender/readme.md

 The pre-built binaries can be found in bin folder.
 You can start with binaries and obj assets.
 (Note: the obj folder should be placed in the parent directory of binaries)

-The obj models are a little bit big, it can also be downloaded from here:
+The obj models folder be downloaded from here:

 https://pan.baidu.com/s/1_EgKzcFXJLCuDi1o5fhQww